Working Virtually - 10 Tips for Management

 10. It takes extra effort to deal with strategic level efforts, as a good deal of time is spent on near term operational outcomes.
 Strategic planning is one function that needs more time, and more face-to-face meetings (or video time versus phone calls and email).
 In this new work environment, it may be prudent to consider committing to short-term strategic plans versus a a multi-year plan.

 It has taken IIBA a concerted management effort over time to continually fine tune the virtual operations of the global organization.
 The bottom line is that virtual offices can be highly productive and reduce operational costs associated with having a physical location, but it takes planning and process adjustments to make it work efficiently and successfully.

 Explore Online Tools and Resources

 Online resources and tools are provided by many organizations to complement your ongoing learning.
 IIBA offers many valuable resources to members and non-members.
-Catch up on your webinar engagement, online certifications and reading – from articles to whitepapers to blogs to Quick Tips to BA Lens e-magazine, and our newly expanded Digital Online Library – with over 11,000 titles.
+Catch up on your webinar engagement, online certifications and reading – from articles to whitepapers to blogs to Quick Tips to BAM!
+Business Analysis Magazine, and our newly expanded Digital Online Library – with over 11,000 titles.

 About the Author:

 Ken Fulmer has been a long-time senior IT executive with several major corporations holding roles as CTO and CIO.
 His primary skill is the ability to blend technology with business (people, process, technology and data) and create strategic business outcomes.